Compatibility

 Ixeris is a mod that optimizes the client performance by offloading event polling to a separate thread, making available more CPU time for the render thread.

 You might have noticed a visible drop of the FPS when you move your mouse.
 Part of the FPS drop is because the game does have additional jobs to do when you turn the camera, like calculating the visibility of chunks.
-However, the native code that polls events is not always efficient enough, and some of the CPU time, otherwize can be utilized for rendering, are unnecessarily spent on the call to glfwPollEvents().
-This is most noticeable on Windows, especially when your mouse has a high polling rate.
+However, because of the inefficiency in the native code that polls events and the JNI upcall overhead, some of the CPU time, otherwize can be utilized for rendering, are unnecessarily spent on the call to glfwPollEvents()

 Benchmarks